tachyonlabs/Todo-App-to-practice-for-the-Google-Associate-Android-Developer-Certification-Exam/README.md

-# A practice Todo app to help me prepare for Google's Associate Android Developer Certification exam
+# An in-process practice Todo app to help me prepare for Google's Associate Android Developer Certification exam
-**_This is ABSOLUTELY NOT a project and/or document from the actual exam itself_**, it's just a way for me to get more practice implementing all the tasks listed on the Exam Content tab of [https://developers.google.com/training/certification/associate-android-developer/](https://developers.google.com/training/certification/associate-android-developer/) in preparation for taking the exam.
+**_This is ABSOLUTELY NOT a project/material from the actual exam itself_**, it's just a way for me to get more practice implementing all the tasks listed on the "Exam Content" tab of [https://developers.google.com/training/certification/associate-android-developer/](https://developers.google.com/training/certification/associate-android-developer/) in preparation for taking Google's Associate Android Developer Certification Exam.

 It's also kind of a way of coming full circle for me -- I had done a [prework Todo app as part of my application for the CodePath Android for Engineers bootcamp](https://github.com/tachyonlabs/CodePath-Android-Bootcamp-Prework), so doing another Todo app as a way to use/practice all the skills that will be tested in the exam seems very appealing to me.
 I may even do it over again multiple times to help me really get things down and speed things up.